 Sarasota is home to a unique Amish settlement

 Amish in Florida?
-Citrus and Amish may seem an odd mix.
+Citrus trees and Amish people may seem an odd mix.
 But Plain people have had a continuous presence on Florida’s Gulf Coast since the 1920s.
 The Pinecraft neighborhood of Sarasota is home to an unusual Amish and Mennonite community.
+Updated February 2022

 Amish in the Sunshine State